-HOW MUCH IS YOUR MEDICAL MALPRACTICE CASE WORTH?
+HOW MUCH IS YOUR MEDICAL Misconduct CASE WORTH?

 Every medical malpractice case is unique and different.
 The value of your medical malpractice case depends on a variety of factors.
 Some of these factors include the cost of past medical bills, the cost of any future medical bills, the extent of any injury caused by the malpractice, the permanency of any injury caused by malpractice, and any lost wages.

-At Keller, Melchiorre & Walsh, we evaluate and handle each case individually.
+At Keller, Melchiorre & Walsh, our attorneys in Jupiter evaluate and handle each medical malpractice case individually.
 We identify and magnify the positive factors of each individual case, and we do everything we can to maximize the value of your case.
-Contact us for a free case evaluation to help determine the value of your case.

 WHO CAN SUE WHEN MEDICAL MALPRACTICE CAUSES DEATH?

 Florida Statute 768.16, the Wrongful Death Act, governs who can sue when there is a death.
 The people that can bring a wrongful death action include surviving spouses, minor children (this includes children under the age of 25), parents, and other blood relatives who are dependent on the decedent and the estate of the decedent.
-Contact us at Keller, Melchiorre & Walsh to see if you can make a recovery in these tragic situations.
+Contact a medical malpractice attorney in Jupiter at Keller, Melchiorre & Walsh to see if you can make a recovery in these tragic situations.